willramsay/reading_notes/index.md

 ### 2025

 #### May
+* 11 May &mdash; Joe Hutto, *Illumination in the Flatwoods: A Season Living Among the Wild Turkey*, 1995
 * 10 May &mdash; E. H. Gombrich, *The Story of Art*, 16th ed, 1995 [1st ed., 1950]
 * 9 May &mdash; Plato, *Symposium*, trans.
 Alexander Nehamas and Paul Woodruff
 * 9 May &mdash; Daphne du Maurier, *Rebecca*, 1938